 “A movingly-great read!
 A great story teller. … [A] resilient, eccentric character who will live long in both heart and memory.”
 John Wenitong (Pemulwuy Weeatunga), author of The Fethafoot Chronicles

-Everyone controls Sophie.
-She can’t walk and she can’t talk, but behind her disability hides a keen intelligence.
+Sophie can’t walk or talk, but behind her disability hides a keen intelligence.
 Living on The Styx River cattle station with her father and a nanny, Sophie is acutely aware that she is a non-person.
 She feels as voiceless and isolated as the wallabies of The Wall, an eerie wilderness of basalt lava tubes forming a natural stone labyrinth that protects its remote lushness from anyone foolish enough to wander in.

 Sophie’s mother Rose, as indigenous custodian, would take the young Sophie into the labyrinth and teach her its secrets.
 When a bitter divorce forces Rose to leave, Sophie is powerless to stop her grazier father from taking custody of both Sophie and The Wall.